ScientificComputingCharite/hpc-intro/_episodes/11-connecting.md

 system differs from what you use locally, you must provide that as well.
 If your SSH client has a graphical front-end, such as PuTTY or MobaXterm, you will set these arguments before clicking "connect."
-From the terminal, you'll write something like `ssh userName@hostname`, where the argument is just like an email address: the "@" symbol is used to separate the personal ID from the address of the remote machine.
+From the terminal, you'll write something like `ssh reppasa@s-sc-frontend1.charite.de`, where the argument is just like an email address: the "@" symbol is used to separate the personal ID from the address of the remote machine.